 St. Apollinaris Technology Advisory Committee

-The St. Apollinaris Catholic School administrators, faculty and parents have undertaken the creation and implementation of a comprehensive technology plan in its K through 8 academic programs.
+The St. Apollinaris Catholic School administrators, faculty and parents have undertaken the creation and implementation of a comprehensive technology plan in its Pre-K through 8 academic programs.

 In recognition of the increasing role technology plays in the lives and pursuits of St. A’s graduates, the development of “technology literacy” is viewed as a vital component of our core curriculum in preparing students for the future.